guerilla-di/tracksperanto/README.txt

 * MatchMover Pro .rz2
 * MayaLive track export (square pixel aspect only, you will need to write some extra code to convert that)
 * Flame .stabilizer file
+* Boujou feature track export

 Import only:
-* Boujou feature track export
-* Shake script (Tracker, Matchmove and Stabilize nodes)
+* Shake script (Tracker, Matchmove and Stabilize nodes embedded in ANY shake script)

 == Modularity